puzzle/ansible-training/content/labs/06.0/_index.en.md

 weight: 60
 ---

-In this lab we are going to practice encryption in ansible playbooks.
+In this lab we are going to practice encryption in Ansible playbooks.
 It assumes your working directory is always `/home/ansible/techlab/`.

 ### Task 1